-Students must arrange such special religious accommodations according to stated procedures and deadlines established by the Registrar.
-Instructors must provide mid-term and final examinations for students who are being specially accommodated for religious reasons according to the processes and deadlines established by the Registrar.
+Students must arrange such special accommodations according to stated procedures and deadlines established by Disability Services for Students.
+Instructors must provide mid-term and final examinations for students who are being specially accommodated according to the processes and deadlines established by Disability Services for Students.